• ECTS

 Objectives

-"At the end of the module, students will be able to identify and compare various accounting models and tools applied to biodiversity at the business, ecosystem management and national levels.
-They will be able to use the main concepts of the field of social and environmental accounting, as well as the main reasoning methods of some of the proposed tools and models, to analyze the issues of structuring information (ecological, economic, social, etc.) for the ecological management of firms and ecosystems.
+"At the end of the module, students will be able to identify and compare various accounting models and tools applied to biodiversity at corporate, ecosystem management and national levels.
+They will be able to use the main concepts of the field of social and environmental accounting, as well as the main modes of reasoning of some of the tools and models proposed, to analyze the challenges of structuring information (ecological, economic, social, etc.) for the ecological management of firms and ecosystems.

 The learning objectives are as follows:

-- Know how to list and define the main concepts and recall the theoretical specificities of the approaches in social and environmental accounting, underlining the particular elements that it brings to address ecological issues.
+- Enumerate and define the main concepts and recall the theoretical specificities of social and environmental accounting approaches, highlighting the particular elements they bring to bear on ecological issues.

-- Know how to indicate several structuring questions and distinguish the currents that animate the field.
+- Be able to point out several structuring issues and distinguish the currents that drive the field.

-- Know how to name and compare different approaches, models and tools of biodiversity accounting to different (companies, state).
+- Be able to name and compare different approaches, models and tools for biodiversity accounting in different sectors (business, government).

-- Know how to explain the main issues of ecosystem accounting approaches and their complementarity to accounting developed at other scales.
+- Explain the major issues involved in ecosystem-based accounting approaches and how they complement accounting developed at other scales.

 Read more

-No previous knowledge of accounting in the strict sense of the term is necessary to follow the module.
+No prior knowledge of accounting in the strict sense of the term is necessary to take this module.

 Read more